Transfer Money From Singapore To South Africa. Cheap And Fast Ways To Send Money Abroad.

-How much will my money transfer to South Africa cost?
+How much will my money transfer from Singapore to South Africa cost?

-To transfer money to South Africa using one of the international money transfer providers in our tables, the fees range from 14.27 SGD with OFX to 26.29 SGD with Remitly (but the fee could be even higher with a bank).
+To transfer money from Singapore to South Africa using one of the international money transfer providers in our tables, the fees range from 13.66 SGD with OFX to 27.19 SGD with Remitly (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.